 The program involves a broad range of activities, including stakeholder briefings, newsletters, a project 1800 number and email address, the formation of a community liaison group, and open-house community information and feedback sessions.

-The consultation flowchart provides an overview of past and future activities.
+The project timeline provides an overview of past and future activities and what's coming up next.

 For further information on these activities please see below.